 Ocean Elders serves as a catalyst for the protection of the ocean and its wildlife.
 At the core of our efforts is the active championing for the creation or expansion of marine protected areas that are critical to both the protection and the recovery of marine ecosystems from human impacts.
 The health of the ocean is directly linked and positively correlated to human health, security, and prosperity.

-The UN Sustainable Development Goal 14’s target of protecting 10% of the ocean by 2020 is an important step in protecting marine life, addressing pollution and ocean acidification, and reaching the objective of fully protecting 30% of the ocean by 2030.
+The UN Sustainable Development Goal 14’s target of protecting 10% of the ocean by 2020 is an important step in protecting marine life, addressing pollution and ocean acidification, and reaching the objective of fully protecting 30% by 2030.

 The Arctic is ground zero for climate change but remains one of the least protected and most vulnerable places on Earth.
 The melting of the Arctic ice makes fishing and drilling for oil, gas, and minerals more accessible and threatens fragile ecosystems.